 In Emmanuel’s Dream, the title character learns to adapt to and conquer everyday tasks, not allowing a physical disability to hinder him in any way.
 This book allows students to explore how positivity and creativity, as well as not giving up, can go a long way.

-Extension Activity: Students can create a “My Dream” poster detailing something that they would like to learn how to do, despite any challenges that they foresee.
+Extension Activity: 3rd, 4th, and 5th grade students can create a “My Dream” poster detailing something that they would like to learn how to do, despite any challenges that they foresee.

 This beautifully written book addresses questions of self-identity and belonging, topics that can be at the forefront of children’s minds earlier than we may think.